Added protection against catastrophic lawsuits

 3 Main Purposes of a True Umbrella Liability Policy

 - Increase Limits of Coverage.
-As illustrated in the example above, the Umbrella provides additional limits of coverage over and above the underlying General Liability, Auto Liability, and Employers Liability policies.
+An Umbrella provides additional limits of coverage over and above the underlying General Liability, Auto Liability, and Employers Liability policies.
 Before this excess coverage is provided, the insured must maintain the underlying policies at a certain limit of liability to coordinate with the Umbrella policy requirements.
 The most common underlying limit requirements are as follows:

 - General Liability: $1 million Each Occurrence; $2 million General Aggregate; $2 million Products /Completed Operations Aggregate; $1 million Personal/Advertising Injury